 Once all the greaseproof paper is removed from the main parts of the patterns you can then look at touching up any outlines by adding a few extra stitches.

-You can now reference the diagram to begin stitching using another colour and stitch.
+You can now reference the diagram to begin stitching using another color and stitch.
 I began stitching any leaves to the patterns which used a fishbone stitch, starting with the blueberries.
-I also change my colour thread to dmc 909 or 13 depending on the requirement.
+I also change my color thread to dmc 909 or 13 depending on the requirement.
 I also added the details to the flowers.

 Moving on, I removed anymore remaining greaseproof paper from the patterns.
 All that is left to complete is details to the cherry and strawberry using a split stitch.
 Again reference the diagram for the correct thread color.